lkachury/surfs_up/README.md

 # surfs_up

 ## Overview

-"W. Avy likes your analysis, but he wants more information about temperature trends before opening the surf shop.
-Specifically, he wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round."
+W. Avy is an investor in a new Surf n'Shake shop, serving surfboards and ice cream to locals and tourists in Oahu, Hawaii.
+The purpose of this analysis is to gather temperature data for the months of June and December in Oahu, to determine if this business venture is sustainable year-round.

 ## Resources
 ### Data Source